Legatia/MesosLocal/README.md

 ## 1. The Core Engine: "The Sovereign Vault"
 A custom Solana Program (Smart Contract) that acts as the Minting Authority.
  * Collateral: 100% USDC backed.
- * Minting Logic: Users deposit USDC \rightarrow Contract mints PLNc (or LogisticsPoints) at a hard-coded Oracle rate.
+ * Minting Logic: Users deposit USDC \rightarrow Contract mints Voucher (or LogisticsPoints) at a hard-coded Oracle rate.
  * Redemption:
    * Users: Cannot redeem for cash (Strict One-Way flow).
    * Merchants: Can redeem for Fiat settlement (B2B Settlement).